-The University may dismiss a student at any time it deems necessary to safeguard its standards of scholarship, conduct and orderly operation.
+The University may dismiss a student at any time it deems necessary to safeguard its standards of scholarship, conduct, and orderly operation.
 The Student Performance Committee may recommend dismissal of a student for any reason it deems appropriate.
 Furthermore, conviction of a felony while a matriculant at WesternU may also be grounds for dismissal.
+Unless a student has filed a timely appeal and is awaiting such decision, a dismissed student may not enter University premises or University-related premises without securing prior approval from the Dean or Dean's designee.

 Dismissal from a program for reasons of conduct shall include dismissal from the University.
-If a student is concurrently enrolled in one or more other academic programs of the University, the dismissed student may petition the College Dean of the other academic program(s) to have his/her enrollment maintained in that program, provided that the student's conduct which resulted in his/her dismissal from the academic program does not violate applicable University or College conduct policies of any other program the student is concurrently enrolled.
+If a student is concurrently enrolled in one or more other academic programs of the University, the dismissed student may petition the College Dean of the other academic program(s) to have their enrollment maintained in that program, provided that the student's conduct which resulted in their dismissal from the academic program does not violate applicable University or College conduct policies of any other program the student is concurrently enrolled.